Table of Contents

 Can you go to Canada with a DUI?
 Understanding Border Control’s Role

 Canadian border officers have the final say regarding allowing you into the country.
-Even if you’ve taken all the necessary steps, they may still deny entry if they believe you pose a risk.
-Being prepared, having the proper documentation, and being honest during questioning are crucial to maximizing your entry chances.
+Even if you’ve taken all the necessary steps, they may still deny entry if they believe you pose a risk to the government of Canada.
+Being prepared, having the proper documentation, and being honest during questioning is crucial to maximizing your entry chances.

 Also Read: Travelers Tree: Unveiling Nature’s Hidden Paradise Awaits